yanghoon/obsidian-workspace/Subjects.md

 - Avoid context switchings and memory cache unefficient
 - Use small threads
 ### Reactive
-Scalable Asuncronous Event Streams
+Scalable Asyncronous Event Streams
-- Event driven.
+- Pub/Sub.
 Streams (not a single event)
-- Use funtional style, asyncronous, backpressure, sc
+- Use funtional style, asyncronous, backpressure, schadule
 - More readable async codes
 - Use small threads